Brea, California: Federal, State, and County Representation

+In the Orange County Board of Supervisors, Brea resides within the 4th District represented by Doug Chaffee.

 Politics

-Brea is traditionally a Republican stronghold at the presidential level; however, Democratic candidate Joe Biden carried the city in 2020.
-According to the California Secretary of State, as of October 22, 2018, Brea has 24,775 registered voters.
+Brea is traditionally a Republican stronghold at the presidential level, Democratic nominee Joe Biden carried the city in 2020.
+According to the Orange County Registrar of Voters, as of May 14, 2025, Brea has 30,626 registered voters.
 Of those, 9,991 (40.33%) are registered Republicans, 7,370 (29.75%) are registered Democrats, and 6,466 (26.10%) have declined to state a political party or are independents.

+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data for Brea is listed below:

 Economy

 Top employers

-According to the city's 2019 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the city's top employers are:

 Education

-The city is primarily served by the Brea Olinda Unified School District which operates six elementary schools, one junior high school (Brea Junior High School), one high school (Brea Olinda High School) and one continuation high school (Brea Canyon High School).
-A small portion of Brea is also directed to Sonora High School in La Habra in the Fullerton Joint Union High School District.
-That small portion is also directed to the La Habra City School District.
-In addition, students can also take an assessment to place in nearby Troy High School in Fullerton, also part of the Fullerton High School District.
+Brea is primarily served by the Brea Olinda Unified School District, which operates six elementary schools, one junior high school (Brea Junior High School), one high school (Brea Olinda High School), and one continuation high school (Brea Canyon High School).

-There are many private schools in Brea, the Brea Head Start (Pre) Brea Olinda Friends School (Pre-6), Brea Congregational Pre-School, Brea Foursquare Church (Pre-5), Brea United Methodist Pre-School ("BUMPS"), Carbon Canyon Christian School (K-12), Christ Lutheran School (Pre-8), St. Angela Merici Parish School (TK-8), and Montessori of Brea (K-6).
-Brea is also home to the Southern California College of Business and Law and the Southern California extension of Golden Gate Baptist Theological Seminary.

-School awards

-Local schools have won several awards.
-Brea Olinda High School and Olinda Elementary School have been named Blue Ribbon Schools.
-Additionally, Arovista Elementary, Country Hills Elementary, Fanning Elementary, Mariposa Elementary, Olinda Elementary, Brea Junior High and Brea Olinda High schools have been named California Distinguished Schools.
-Laurel Elementary received a Title I Academic Achievement Award.
-Brea Junior High School and Brea Olinda High School have been named California Gold Ribbon Schools.